Clubs at Lafayette

 Incoming freshmen are welcomed to Lafayette with an orientation and workshop.
 A class shirt will be made available for purchase.
 Students with 3.0 GPA, and acceptable conduct are invited to the end of the semester “Make the Grade” recognition parties in the spring and the fall.
 Freshmen are also encouraged to run for class officer positions, as well as the freshmen class E-Board.

-GAY STRAIGHT ALLIANCE (GSA) Sponsor: Julie Bennington & Lauren Sherrow
+GENERAL PRIDE (FORMERLY GSA) Sponsor: Julie Bennington & Lauren Sherrow

 G.I.R.L.S.
 Sponsor: Kathryn Chastain